ErpNetDocs/dev/web-client/registering-extension-panels.md

 ## Example application

-The complete runnable example is available in the [form-context-extension sample folder](https://github.com/nnikolov-erp-bg/experiments/tree/main/form-context-extension).
-The same source is copied into this documentation repository under `web-client/samples/form-context-extension/` for reference.
+The complete runnable example is available in the [form-context-extension sample](https://github.com/ErpNetDocs/dev/tree/master/web-client/samples/form-context-extension).

 The sample demonstrates: